ironsheep/PNut-TS/Preprocessor.md

 ## Preprocessor Directives

-Pnut-TS has a pre-processor that understands a few primitive directives:
+PNut-TS has a pre-processor that understands a few primitive directives:

 - `#define`
 - `#undef`